 AND I WILL GRANT WONDERS IN THE SKY ABOVE AND SIGNS ON THE EARTH BELOW, BLOOD, AND FIRE, AND VAPOR OF SMOKE.
 THE SUN WILL BE TURNED INTO DARKNESS AND THE MOON INTO BLOOD, BEFORE THE GREAT AND GLORIOUS DAY OF THE LORD SHALL COME.
 AND IT SHALL BE THAT EVERYONE WHO CALLS ON THE NAME OF THE LORD WILL BE SAVED.
 (NASB) Acts 2:15-21

-Last Days.
-Since Acts 2:15-21 is a quote of Joel 2:28-32, it is important to understand that the Joel passage describes some of the events that will occur before the second coming of the Messiah (Joel 2:31).
+Since Acts 2:15-21 is a quote of Joel 2:28-32, it is important to understand that the Joel passage describes events that will occur before the second coming of the Messiah (Joel 2:31).
 Peter calls the period of time which starts before the Messiah’s second coming (Jesus’ Second Coming) the “last days.”
 The phrase “last days” was also used to refer to the time when Jesus was here on earth.

 . . . in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world.
-(NASB) Heb.
-1:2
+(NASB) Hebrews 1:2

 For He was foreknown before the foundation of the world, but has appeared in these last times for the sake of you . . .
-(NASB) 1 Pet.
-1:20
+(NASB) 1 Peter 1:20

-The last days also include the end times – the tribulation and the earthly kingdom (Is.
-2:2; Hos.
-3:5).
-From a biblical perspective, we are in the last part of world history or the “final days of the world” (Heb.
-9:26; 1 John 2:18).
+The last days also include the end times – the tribulation and the earthly, millennial kingdom (Isaiah 2:2; Hosea 3:5).
+From a biblical perspective, we are in the last part of world history or the “final days of the world” (Hebrews 9:26; 1 John 2:18).

-Rest of The Prophecy.
 The prophecy also predicted that the sun would be darkened, the moon would turn red, and wonders would appear in the sky before the great and glorious day of the Lord.
-This statement refers to the events that will come immediately after the great tribulation referred to by Daniel the prophet (Dan.
-7; Matt.
-24:15, 21, 29) and before the Second Coming of Jesus Christ.
+This statement refers to the events that will come immediately after the great tribulation referred to by Daniel the prophet (Daniel 7; Matthew 24:15, 21, 29) and before the Second Coming of Jesus Christ.
 Jesus made the same statement during His ministry.
 Here is a portion of Jesus’ comment,

 But immediately after the tribulation of those days THE SUN WILL BE DARKENED, AND THE MOON WILL NOT GIVE ITS LIGHT, AND THE STARS WILL FALL from the sky, and the powers of the heavens will be shaken.
 And then the sign of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn, and they will see the SON OF MAN COMING ON THE CLOUDS OF THE SKY with power and great glory.
 (NASB) Matt.
 24:29-30